This document provides guidelines for designing user

 user can save and retrieve multiple sets of user agent preference settings.

-Sets of preferences can be exported and imported (allowing them to be
+Sets of preferences are stored as separate files (allowing them to be

 transmitted electronically).
 (Level AAA)